 MDC has recruited a talented and prestigious group of industry leaders from some of the top studios and production houses.
 These professionals have agreed to mentor students throughout the two-year program.
 In addition to receiving instruction from faculty, students will have the benefit of being guided in their studies by mentors who bring a wealth of real-world knowledge and practical information to the learning experience.
 Mentors will be available throughout the 2-year process to help sharpen skills, provide insight into the production process and help students connect with their own innate artistry.

-Miriam Luciow, VP Production and Development for VIMN Americas
+Miriam Luciow, VP Production and Development at VIMN Americas

 Ms. Luciow supervises the production and development of all original content produced in Miami from the Viacom International Studios.
 Oversee the Nick scripted series produced in Latin America, as well as the Nick US productions and other Viacom International series shot at the Miami production hub.